Thousand Islands Canada Travel Guide

 Canada's largest mobile providers Rogers, Bell, and Telus have wi-fide coverage.

-Wi-Fi is widely available in hotels, B&Bs, cafes, and restaurants.
+Wi-Wi-fi is common in hotels, B&Bs, cafes, and restaurants.

 English is the primary language.
 Some amenities and signage may be bilingual.

-Canada Post offices are present in Gananoque and Brockville.
+Canada Post offices can be found in Gananoque and Brockville.

-Confirm operating hours and dates before visiting, especially outside peak summer months.
+Confirm operating hours and dates before you go to, especially outside peak summer months.

 The Thousand Islands region extends a welcoming presence to all travelers, though accessibility varies with older infrastructure.